FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Tobias B. Bacherle is FOTI’s Germany Senior Lead.

-The political scientist brings extensive experience at the intersection of technology policy, international relations and democratic governance.
+A trained political scientist, he brings extensive experience at the intersection of technology policy, international relations and democratic governance.

-When not working on tech-policies, he is member of the board of dit is schade e.V., a non profit fostering popculture in his hometown Sindelfingen, and member of the advisory board of Experiment e.V., a student exchange organization.
+When not working on tech policy, he sits on the board of dit is schade e.V., a non profit promoting music and pop culture in his hometown, and is a member of the advisory board of Experiment e.V., an student exchange organization.

 Taylor